CALFEM/calfem-python/docs/source/calfem_mesh_guide.rst

  * coords - Element coordinates
  * edof - Element topology
  * dofs - Degrees of freedom per node
- * bdofs - Boundary degrees of freedon.
+ * bdofs - Boundary degrees of freedom.
 Dictionary containing the dofs for each boundary marker.
 More on markers in the next section.
  * elementmarkers - List of integer markers.
 Row i contains the marker of element i.
 Can be used to determine what region an element is in.

 To display the generated mesh we can use the **drawMesh()** function of the calfem.vis module: